jordond/kmpalette/README.md

   - ~Mimic the [jetcaster example](https://github.com/android/compose-samples/blob/main/Jetcaster/app/src/main/java/com/example/jetcaster/util/DynamicTheming.kt)~
     - ~Have a `DominantColorState` which can calculate the dominate color~
     - ~Have custom options for generating the palette~
+- Documentation
+- ~Binary compatibility~
+- Update readme on publish (github action)
+- tessssts
+- Logo
+- demo
+  - Artwork
+  - Screen for loading from network and camera

 ## Table of Contents